The Gaia mission reveals amazing secrets about the Milky Way

 Anthony Brown, president of the international consortium DBAC that makes up the ground-processing chain of the data stream sent from the Gaia mission, explains that the mission’s level of accuracy “will allow us to trace the past of the Milky Way over more than 10 billion years.”

-Stars have the property of being able to live billions of years, as astronomers point out that their measurement is like a fossil that tells us about the state of the galaxy during its formation.
+Stars have the property of being able to live billions of years, as astronomers point out that their measurement is like a fossil that tells us regarding the state of the galaxy during its formation.

 With the second measurement record delivered in 2018, the researchers were able to show that our galaxy had “merged” with another 10 billion years ago.